 Milo G. Karsner

-Dr. Milo G. "Kars" Karsner had many years of teaching experience.
+Dr. Milo G. "Kars" Karsner was born on February 12, 1915.
+He had many years of teaching experience.
 Folk dancing was an important part of his Physical Education curriculum.
 He directed the Folk Dance Group.

 Kars was formerly at the University of Kentucky and then at the Western Kentucky University, Bowling Green, Kentucky.